Jeziorki: Characteristics

-Boundaries
+Location and boundaries

-Jeziorki is an administrative neighbourhood in Warsaw, Poland, located within southwestern portion of the district of Ursynów.
+Jeziorki is an administrative neighbourhood in Warsaw, Poland, located within the southwestern portion of the district of Ursynów.
 It has an area of 816 ha, and encompasses territory between Warsaw Metro railway branch line, Karnawał Street, Czempińska Street, Farbiarska Street, Klarnecistów Street, Sarabandy Street, Karczunkowska Street, Puławska Street, and the boundaries of the district.
-The neighbourhood of Etap, with an area of 9 ha, forms an enclave insite of Jeziorki.
+The neighbourhood of Etap, with an area of 9 ha, forms an enclave inside of Jeziorki.
 It is located between Dawidowska Street (also including buildings adjusted to its northeastern side), Karczunkowska Street, and the tracks of the railway line no. 8.

 Administrative neighbourhoods of Jelonki and Etap are together encompassed within the City Information System areas of Jeziorki Północne (North Jeziorki), and Jeziorki Południowe (South Jeziorki).
 They are separated by Baletowa Street.
 They border Dąbrówka, Grabów, and Pyry.
 Their southern and western boundary forms the border of the city, with the municipality of Lesznowola in Piaseczno County, and the municipality of Raszyn in Pruszków County.